 "hitosara" is a famous gourmet website that shares information about the best restaurants in Japan.
 This article offers you a roundup of the best sushi spots in Tokyo - from historical and renowned places, to restaurants in the Tsukiji area, which is known as the kitchen of Japan.
 Take a look and find the best restaurant for you!

 This super small restaurant is made in the "kojinmari" style, with a single beautiful counter and a single table.
 In this cozy atmosphere, you can have authentic Edo-style sushi courses.
 Something you absolutely have to try is their [Otoro], which is the fattiest part of a maguro (tuna).
 It is so tender that it melts in your mouth!
 Another dish you can’t miss is their [Shime-kohada], which consists of sashimi (sliced raw fish) that has been carefully soaked in vinegar.
 This amazing delicacy will allow you to experience the real deliciousness of vinegared rice.
 Treat yourself with this great sushi made by a skillful artisan!

-Closed: Wednesday *Closed at the beginning and end of the year, Golden Week, Obon
+: Wednesday *Closed at the beginning and end of the year, Golden Week, Obon Average price

 2. Sushi Kappo Fukuhara Hamacho Branch